(Recommended)-Register and Pay Online by CLICKING HERE

 6.1.3 Open Division: Pistol: Comps, Barrel Ports, Holographic sights, and up to 171.25 mm magazines are allowed.

 6.1.4 Tactical Optics Division: Shotgun: Max of 9 rounds in the gun before the start.
 After the start, no restrictions.
 Iron sights only.
 No Box fed magazines or speed loading devices.
-No barrel ports or comps.
+No barrel or choke ports or comps.

 6.1.6 Tactical Optics Division: Pistol: No barrel ports or comps.
 Iron sights only.
 Up to 141.25 mm length magazines.